zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Brahman's name

 [APZ 75.2] (#apz75 .2) {#apz75 .2 .ref .apz} "either in the form or in the sacred
-Not saying” is also from the user (applied here (ii).)
+Not saying" is also from the user (applied here (ii).)
 (Applied herein (ii)) By and by way (herein (ii) applied.)
 Ready.

 [APZ 75.3] (#apz75 .3) {#apz75 .3.ref .apz} "Not seeing, not hearing,
 Not discreet, not from nuance.
-Not that it goes by mode” outlook Thus said, The shadow should be liked, and the shadow should be liked, Thus said, that the wisdom should also like, and that the sealant should also like:
+Not that it goes by mode" outlook Thus said, The shadow should be liked, and the shadow should be liked, Thus said, that the wisdom should also like, and that the sealant should also like:
 Thus said, saying, the action should also be liked, and by that way to give will.
 (Not to be supported) It is not possible to reproach.

-[APZ 75.4] (#apz75 .4) {#apz75 .4 .ref .apz} "I think the doctrine is very delusional”
+[APZ 75.4] (#apz75 .4) {#apz75 .4 .ref .apz} "I think the doctrine is very delusional"
 This is the Momuha doctrine of the pope, the inferior doctrine, the senseless doctrine, the Amara Wickedness is the doctrine.
 Thus, I know, and find out

 [APZ 75.5] (#apz75 .5) {#apz75 .5 .ref .apz} "Exacted in some view
-Hopefully” is the sanctification of certain heavenly Brahmins Purity immancipation is expected to be liberated.
+Hopefully" is the sanctification of certain heavenly Brahmins Purity immancipation is expected to be liberated.
 LOLOLOLOKA SHANGHA This same is true, inherent blank.
 Certain Brahmins are holy in view The sanctification of purity is expected to emanate liberation.